16 Clever Ways To Reuse & Upcycle Empty Gin Bottles

 Into making your own cleaning products?
 I like to reuse old glass bottles, including gin bottles, to house my homemade natural cleaning products.
 I find old gin bottles especially good for holding my homemade fabric conditioner.

-Just make sure that the bottles are properly labelled, and stored away from your spirits so that no one gets a nasty surprise!
+Just make sure that the bottles are properly labelled and stored away from your spirit collection, so that no one gets a nasty surprise!

 If you have a refill shop near you, then be inspired by Sophie Tait at Trash Plastic.
 Sophie uses empty gin bottles to refill on olive oil and other cooking oils to avoid buying oils from the supermarket that come in plastic bottles.
 Not only does it help reduce your use of plastic, but it also looks pretty stylish too!

-You can even buy an oil drizzler spout for your bottle, to make dispensing easier.
+You can even buy an oil drizzler spout from Etsy for your bottle to make dispensing easier.

-If you want to bust out the power tools, then you can upcycle your old gin bottles into beautiful plant pots, like the clever people at Rock Rose Gin.
-It’s a great way to create a sustainable herb garden for your kitchen windowsill.
+If you want to (safely) bust out the power tools, then you can upcycle your old gin bottles into beautiful plant pots, like the clever people at Rock Rose Gin.
+If you have the DIY know-how (this one is a bit too scary for me), then it’s a great way to create a sustainable herb garden for your kitchen windowsill.

 If you want to go further than making just plant pots, then I’ve found a handy tutorial from Worcester Terrarium to upcycle an old gin bottle into a terrarium.
 Yes, a terrarium!